ClanMax/tinkoff-autopay/README.md

 ## Find errors

-I would recommend always check all request for errors by this way
+I would recommend always check all requests for errors by this way

 ```php
 $bank->error ?: